Quantitative UX Research Course

 By course completion, you will confidently:

-• Evaluate survey quality using structured frameworks like QAS.
+• Evaluate question quality using frameworks like QAS and cognitive interviewing.

 Overview